open-power/snap/actions/hls_intersect/README.md

 **Please don't use it as a testing example on FPGA hardware.**

-It stays here as a HLS coding example.
-It shows how to make two implementations for a single target.
+It stays here as a HLS coding example to show how to make two implementations for a single target.
 It also shows how to invoke the hardware action several times from C main() function.

 =====================================================